-Saoirse (pronounced seer-sha) is a feminine name which rose to popularity during the 1920s.
-Given its meaning, freedom, it may well have been in response to Irish independence, which had dominated the previous decade and the early 20s.
-Irish-American actress Saoirse Ronan has helped the world to recognise (and pronounce) the name.
+Saoirse (pronounced seer-sha) is a feminine name that rose to popularity during the 1920s.
+Given its meaning, freedom, it may well have been in response to Irish independence, which had dominated the previous decade and the early ’20s.
+Irish-American actress Saoirse Ronan, star of famous films including Brooklyn (2015), Atonement (2007) and The Lovely Bones (2009), has helped the world to recognise (and pronounce) the name.

 A fairly common feminine name in Ireland, Caoimhe is pronounced kee-va and comes from the Irish caomh, meaning dear or noble.
 It originates from the same root as the masculine name Caoimhín (pronounced kee-veen).

-Aoife (eefa) is another feminine name, derived from aoibh, meaning beauty.
-It’s from the same root word as Aoibheann (ay-veen or eve-een), which is also a popular name.
-There are several figures with the name in Irish mythology, including the daughter of Airdgeimm, the sister of Scáthach, and the wife of King Lir.
+Derived from aoibh, meaning beauty, Aoife (eefa) is another feminine name.
+It’s from the same root word as Aoibheann (ay-veen or eve-een), also a popular moniker.
+There are several figures named Aoife in Irish mythology, including the daughter of Airdgeimm, the sister of Scáthach, and the wife of King Lir.

-Fionnoula (literally fair-shoulder, an unusual meaning) is a feminine name that is, along with several of the names on this list, steeped in mythology.
-In the myth of the Children of Lir, Fionnoula was one of the eponymous children who was turned into a swan by her stepmother.
+Fionnoula (literally fair-shouldered, an unusual meaning) is a feminine name steeped in mythology, along with several other inclusions on this list.
+In the Children of Lir myth, Fionnoula was a child turned into a swan by her stepmother.
 Pronounced finn-oola, the shortened version, Nuala (noola), is also a common name, perhaps even more so than its antecedent.

 This one has a mercifully simple pronunciation, pronounced exactly as you would expect.
-In Irish, it means friend, but the name also evolved separately in several languages.
-It is also a popular name in its Latin form, which means beloved.
+In Irish, it means friend, but the moniker also evolved separately in several languages.
+It’s a popular name in its Latin form, which means beloved.
 In Spanish, the word means expensive; in Vietnamese, diamond; and in Hausa, to complain.

-This masculine name means ‘high valour’, an impressive description.
+This masculine name means high valour, an impressive description.
 Like Cara, Ardál is fairly easy to pronounce (ardal or awr-dahl).
-The acute accent that appears over a few of the letters in this list is known as a fada, and it lengthens the pronunciation of the vowel.
+The acute accent seen over a few of the letters on this list is known as a fada; it lengthens the pronunciation of the vowel.
 You might recognise the name Ardal O’Hanlon, Ireland’s national treasure who starred in Father Ted as bumbling priest Father Dougal McGuire.

-A common feminine name with many variants, including Ashling, Aislin, and Aislinn, as well as the anglicised versions of Ashyln and Ashlynn.
-This variance extends to the name’s pronunciation, as it can range from ash-leen to ash-linn to ash-ling.
+Aisling is a common feminine name with many variants, including Aislin and Aislinn, as well as the anglicised versions of Ashlyn and Ashlynn.
+This variance extends to the moniker’s pronunciation, as it can range from ash-leen and ash-linn to ash-ling.
 The name comes from the word for dream or vision and previously referred to a genre of Irish-language poetry that flourished in the 17th and 18th centuries.

-Like Aisling, this one has several variants: Odran, Odrán, Odhran, or Oran, the phonetic spelling.
-A masculine name meaning dark-haired, there are several saints in Irish history with the name, including the first Irish Christian martyr, who was a companion of St Patrick.
+Like Aisling, this one has several variants: Odran, Odrán, Odhran or Oran, the phonetic spelling.
+A masculine name meaning dark-haired, there are several saints in Irish history called Odhrán, including the first Irish Christian martyr, who was a companion of St Patrick.

-This one doesn’t technically come from the Irish language, as it’s a gaelicisation of Patrick, after the patron saint of Ireland.
-Pronounced pawd-rig, another version of the name is rendered as Padraic (pawd-ric) or Paraic (paw-ric).
+This one doesn’t technically come from the Irish language, as it’s a Gaelicisation of Patrick, after Ireland’s patron saint.
+Pronounced pawd-rig, other versions include Padraic (pawd-ric) and Paraic (paw-ric).